-4. avoid mineral oil in your cosmetics
+4. Avoid mineral oil in your cosmetics

 Mineral oil is often added to skin care products and makeup.

-5. don't try to soak the excess oil in powder
+5. Don't try to soak the excess oil in powder

-Remember the scenario from earlier - you leave the house stunning and arrive at a venue with makeup running down your face?
+Remember the scenario from earlier?
+You leave the house stunning and arrive at a venue with makeup running down your face.
+What do you do?

 Do you have oily skin?
 Share how you take care of it in the comments below.